 The "delete" action should only be used when specifically asked to do so by Sophos Technical Support.

 If the "delete" action is used, it requires specifying explicitly both <category> and <type>.

 |The category qualifier restricts an action to the specified category of entries. |

-By default, the action is performed on all categories apart from 'auditing'.
-Auditing should be called specifically on its own by running:
+By default, the action is performed on all categories apart from 'auditing' and 'computers'.
+The purging of Auditing and Computer data should be called specifically on its own by running, for example:

 If <category> is specified, <history length> must also be specified apart from auditing as per the above example command.

 |<history length> ||(integer number) ||The oldest entry timestamp to remain after action is performed.
 It must be specified when either <action> or <category> are specified. |

 The value is the number of days before today, e.g.,